google/santa/docs/deployment/file-access-auth.md

 ## Enabling the Feature

-To enable this feature, the `FileAccessPolicyPlist` key in the main Santa configuration must contain the path to a configuration file (format specified below).
+To enable this feature, the `FileAccessPolicyPlist` key in the main [Santa configuration](configuration.md) must contain the path to a configuration file.
+See the format specified in the [Configuration](#configuration) section below.
+The Santa configuration can also contain the `FileAccessPolicyUpdateIntervalSec` that dictates how often the File Access Authorization configuration is re-applied (see the details on [Path Globs](#path-globs) for more information on what happens during updates).

 ## Configuration